QNAP-HomeLAB/docker-scripts/README.md

 1. The Docker helper scripts require several environment variable to be properly configured.

-   - The `.script_vars.conf` file has variables used by both Swarm and Compose containers.
+   - The `.vars_docker.conf` file has variables used by both Swarm and Compose containers.

-   - Ensure this file is located here: `/share/docker/scripts/.script_vars.conf`
+   - Ensure this file is located here: `/share/docker/scripts/.vars_docker.conf`

    - Read through this file, and fill in ***YOUR* NETWORK, NAS, OR PERSONAL INFORMATION**.